KAN vs LSTM Performance in Time Series Forecasting: Supplementary Material, Reproducibility and Extended Analysis

 \subsection{Artificial Neural Networks}

-Artificial Neural Networks (ANN) are computational models consisting of interconnected nodes that process and ``learn'' patterns from data \cite{rosenblatt1958perceptron}.
-Based on the Universal Approximation Theorem, a sufficiently large network can approximate any continuous function \cite{cybenko1989approximation, hornik1989universal}.
+Artificial Neural Networks (ANNs) are computational models composed of interconnected nodes that learn patterns from data~\cite{rosenblatt1958perceptron}.
+Grounded in the Universal Approximation Theorem, a sufficiently large network can approximate any continuous function to an arbitrary degree of accuracy~\cite{cybenko1989approximation, hornik1989universal}.